ibm-cloud-docs/cis/logpush.md

  `--output`
  :   Specify the output format, only JSON is supported.

+COS ONLY?
 A domain can have only one Logpush job.
 Use the command line to interactively address the {{site.data.keyword.cos_short}} bucket ownership challenge.
 When a challenge token is written to a file in the given {{site.data.keyword.cos_short}} bucket, you must:

 * Download the file from your {{site.data.keyword.cos_short}} bucket and open it.
 * Copy and paste the challenge token in the command prompt to address the ownership challenge.